filipnyquist/lighthouse-sync/README.md

 # lighthouse-sync for spee.ch
 This repo is a fork of [lighthouse-sync](https://github.com/filipnyquist/lighthouse-sync) created by @filipnyquist.
-It has been modified to sync claims into a mysql table for use with spee.ch.
+It has been modified slightly to sync claims into a mysql table for use with spee.ch.

 ## how to run this repository locally
 * clone this repo